Archetypal Analysis++: Rethinking the Initialization Strategy: Experiments

-Figure~\ref{fig:res_main} depicts the results\footnote{The appendix contains a version of Figure~\ref{fig:res_main} which is normalized by the performance of Uniform.} on Covertype, Ijcnn1, KDD-Protein, Pose, and Song.
-Although being the most commonly used initialization methods, Uniform (red line) and FurthestSum (blue line) often yield the worst initializations which can be seen by short straight line on the left-hand-side.
-During the first ten iterations of archetypal analysis, the error decreases.
-However, there is frequently a significant performance gap between Uniform and FurthestSum when compared to AA++ (green line), especially for Covertype, KDD-Protein, and Pose.
-The distance approximation which is equivalent to $k$-means++ (orange line) often performs similar to AA++ and almost always better than FurthestFirst (purple line), except on Covertype.
-As for the Monte Carlo approximations of AA++ using 1\%, 5\%, 10\%, and 20\% of the data set size as chain lengths $m$, we can see that they approximate AA++ sufficiently well on these data sets.
-Overall, our proposed AA++ initialization performs best in almost all cases.
+\paragraph{Performance Results.} Figure~\ref{fig:res_main} depicts the results on California Housing, Covertype, FMA, KDD-Protein, Pose, RNA, and Song.
+Although being the most commonly used initialization methods, Uniform (red line) and FurthestSum (blue line) often yield the worst initializations, which can be seen by a short straight line on the left-hand side.
+As expected, the error decreases during the first 30 iterations of archetypal analysis.
+However, there is frequently a significant performance gap between Uniform when compared to AA++ (green line), especially for California Housing, Covertype, FMA, and RNA.
+The same gap is visible for FurthestSum on all data sets.
+The distance approximation - which is equivalent to $k$-means++ (orange line) - sometimes performs similarly to AA++ but is almost always better than Uniform.
+As for the Monte Carlo approximations of AA++ using 1\%, 5\%, 10\%, and 20\% of the data set size as chain lengths $m$, we can see that they approximate AA++ sufficiently well on these data sets, except on California Housing and RNA, where the smallest chain length struggles.
+Overall, our proposed AA++ initialization performs best in almost all cases. \looseness=-1

-This is confirmed in the aggregated statistics in Figure~\ref{fig:table}.
-Each table shows how often each initialization method (MCMC approximations excluded) performs best on the evaluated data sets.
-In total, we consider 13 data sets: all previously introduced data sets and eight data sets which are considered in the appendix.
-Thus, 13 is the highest and best number that can appear in those tables.
-Within Figure~\ref{fig:table}, \emph{best} refers to the lowest outcome among all seeds, and \emph{median} refers to the median over all seeds per method.
-Besides, \emph{initialization} only considers the performance after initialization, whereas \emph{overall} reflects the best performance across iterations of AA, which is typically at the last iteration.
-Once again, AA++ clearly yields the best results in all scenarios, especially for larger values of $k$. \looseness=-1
+This is confirmed by the aggregated statistics depicted in Figure~\ref{fig:table}.
+Each table shows how often each initialization method (MCMC approximations excluded) performs best on all evaluated data sets.
+In total, we consider 15 data sets: all previously introduced data sets and eight data sets, which are discussed in the appendix.
+Thus, 15 is the highest and best number that can appear in each of those tables.
+Within Figure~\ref{fig:table}, \emph{best} refers to the lowest error among all seeds, and \emph{median} refers to the lowest median over all seeds per method.
+Besides, \emph{initialization} only considers the performance after initialization, whereas \emph{overall} reflects the best performance across all 30 iterations of AA, which is typically at the last iteration.
+Once again, AA++ clearly yields the best results in all scenarios, especially for larger values of $k$.
+Note that we show $k$-means++ separately for completeness, but it should be seen as an approximation of AA++.
+For completeness, we also report on aggregated statistics on worst performances in Figure~\ref{fig:table_worst}, which can be found in the appendix. \looseness=-1